demirhanazad/BlockMessage/README.md

 # BlockMessage
-This is BlockMessage application for your private security Consider a blockchain-based messaging and money transfer application for your privacy and data security Apache 2.0 Licence
+This is BlockMessage application for your private security\n Consider a blockchain-based messaging and money transfer application for your privacy and data security\n Apache 2.0 Licence\n
+Writing language: java